Is there a membership fee or a fee to use a ValuePoint contract?

 The Master Agreement is the contractual agreement executed between the winning contractor(s) and the Lead State that conducted the procurement on behalf of NASPO ValuePoint.
 Participating Entities execute “Participating Addendums (PAs)” against the Master Agreement.

-The NASPO ValuePoint Management Board determines which state leads a particular cooperative procurement based on interest and capability.
+NASPO Valuepoint determines which state leads a particular cooperative procurement based on interest and capability.

-All ValuePoint solicitations are determined based on the needs expressed by member states.
-Typically, a state or a region of states will suggest an idea to the NASPO ValuePoint Management Board.
-The Management Board will then authorize a survey to be conducted to determine if the contract is needed by several states.
-If there is sufficient interest among the states, the Management Board will authorize the solicitation.
+All ValuePoint solicitations are determined based on the needs expressed by member states and other resources.
+Typically, a state or region of states will suggest an idea to the ValuePoint Executive Council which will authorize a survey to be conducted.
+If there is sufficient interest among the states, a solicitation will be authorized.

 NASPO ValuePoint’s standard administrative fees are between 0 and one quarter of one percent (0.25%); consistently the lowest on average of any cooperative procurement organization.